 The immune response to COVID-19 is not yet understood.
 Experts expect that the majority of people who recover from COVID-19 will gain immunity to it for at least some amount of time - what is unknown is for how long.

 At this time, there is no vaccine for COVID-19 or any natural health products that are authorized to treat or protect against COVID-19.
 Most people with mild coronavirus will recover on their own.
-Your healthcare provider may recommend steps you can take to relieve symptoms.
-Contact TBDHU or your healthcare provide as soon as possible if you are concerned about your symptoms.

 Once a confirmed case is discharged from self-isolation, they are considered a resolved case and are no longer infectious.
 In order to be resolved, the individual must have completed at least 14 days of self-isolation from symptom onset AND must not have a fever AND their symptoms must be improving.

 Please note: Hospitalized patients and health care workers have different criteria for coming out of self-isolation and will follow the directions provided by the hospital or their employer (e.g. Occupational Health and Safety).

 There is currently no evidence that pets or other domestic animals play a significant role in the spread of COVID-19.

 There have been reports of people with COVID-19 spreading the virus to their pet dog or cat.
 If you have COVID-19 symptoms or are self-isolating due to close contact with a COVID-19 case, until your illness is resolved you should: